Introduction

 Step 1: Before Entering the Room

-- Preliminary Inspection: Begin with a quick look around the door area and hallway for any visible signs of bed bugs.
-This can include dark or rusty spots on walls or carpets.
+- Preliminary Inspection: Start by taking a quick look around the door area and hallway.
+Look for any signs of bed bugs, like dark or rusty stains on the walls or carpets.

 Step 2: Inspecting the Bed Area